 Stop 7 Sunset at Seljalandsfoss

 Wow wow wow.
-This was one of the places I was most excited to visit and it did not disapoint.
+This was one of the places I was most excited to visit on my Iceland ring road itinerary and it did not disappoint.
 This is seriously one magical waterfall and if you time it right (getting there about 60-80 minutes before the sunset) you will get to see it bathed in glorious golden sunlight.
 The best time to photograph almost any landscape!

 Day 8 in Iceland